httpwg/http-extensions/draft-thomson-http-encryption.md

 ~~~

 The record size determines the length of each portion of plaintext that is
+enciphered, with the exception of the final record, which is necessarily
-enciphered.
-The record size defaults to 4096 octets, but can be changed using
+smaller.
+The record size defaults to 4096 octets, but can be changed using the
-the "rs" parameter on the Encryption header field.
+"rs" parameter on the Encryption header field.

 AEAD_AES_128_GCM expands ciphertext to be 16 octets longer than its input
 plaintext.
 Therefore, the length of each enciphered record is equal to the